 Benfotiamine, or benphothiamine, is marketed as a lipid soluble form

-of thiamine.
+of the B vitamin thiamine.
 Preliminary human studies indicate that it may be helpful

 in diabetic neuropathy and to reduce microvascular damage from high blood sugar.
 Much more research is needed before we determine the